amacdonaldai/AI-Empowerment/Recruiting-Prompts.md

 Please help us hire a senior AI lead to head our AI lab.
 Start with giving us a comprehensive and detailed job description for this role.

-# PROMPT 2: WITE EVALUATION CRITERIA
+# PROMPT 2: WRITE EVALUATION CRITERIA
 Thank you.
 Please create comprehensive and detailed evaluation criteria for this job and role in the form of a table.
 Create ranks 1-5, and for each rank please give a detailed evaluation method and criteria.

 # PROMPT 3: NOW WRITE KPIs